Solar Storm in Space | Reasons, Measurement, Effects and the Last Solar Storm Hit

 Remember that there’s every reason to suppose that solar storms have existed for billions of years, ever before the sun and Earth were created.
 If that’s the case, then they’ve had an impact on all life on Earth.

 What hazard does a solar storm pose in space?
 Exceptionally high particles, such as those carried by CMEs, can poison humans and other mammals.
-Unshielded astronauts, such as those traveling to the moon, would be at risk.
+Unshielded astronauts like those traveling to the moon would be at risk.
 Large doses have the potential to be lethal.

 During solar energetic particle outbursts and radiation belt enhancements, spacecraft are exposed to energetic particles, which cause brief operational anomalies, damage vital electronics, degrade solar arrays, and blind optical equipment like imagers and star trackers.

-These solar storms have an impact on both human and robotic explorers throughout the solar system.
+These solar storms impact human and robotic explorers throughout the solar system.
 Space weather events can disrupt surface-to-orbit and surface-to-surface communications.

-But sometimes these geomagnetic storm and their consequences aren’t an issue for us on the ground.
-Solar flares are protected from our bodies by the Earth’s atmosphere and magnetosphere.
+But sometimes, these geomagnetic storm and their consequences aren’t an issue for us on the ground.
+Solar flares are protected by the Earth’s atmosphere and magnetosphere from our bodies.

 ●⫸ Conclusion

 The Sun is a dynamic star.
 A solar storm will occasionally erupt from the Sun, sending a minor ripple across the Earth’s magnetic field.
-Solar flares may appear frightening, but they are unlikely to harm the Earth.
+Solar flares may appear frightening but are unlikely to harm the Earth.

 If the Sun’s rare eruptions are particularly intense, they may reach our planet and cause damage to power grids.

-For the time being, scientists must keep a watchful eye on our star in case it decides to meddle with our valuable technology.
+For the time being, scientists must monitor our star in case it decides to meddle with our valuable technology.

 Share This Article